hphelion/documentation/compute.network-guide.md

 	- All inbound traffic from the same subnet
 	- All outbound traffic
 	- Inbound ssh (TCP Port 22) from any source
-	- Inbound ICMP (i.e., ping) from any source
+	- Inbound ping (ICMP) from any source

-**NOTE: HP Cloud Networking supports adding a rule to all protocols.
-If you accidentally delete the "default all egress traffic rule," you can add the rule back using the MC.**
+NOTE: HP Cloud Networking supports adding a rule to all protocols.
+If you accidentally delete the "default all egress traffic rule," you can add the rule back using the MC.

 __Regions and Availability Zones__